diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/01 - Node Intro and installation.md

 1. `npm install` will install the npm package to the node_modules folder  without adding it to the `package.json`

-2. `npm install --save` - package(s) required by the application to run
+2. `npm install --save` - package(s) required by the application to run.

 3. `npm install --save-dev` - package(s) required for development purpose.